To amend the Food Security Act of 1985 to establish the conservation security program.

 Sponsor.
 Representative for Minnesota's 2nd congressional district.
 Democrat.

 Length: 41 pages

-This bill was introduced on October 19, 2000, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 19, 2000, in a previous session of Congress, but it did not receive a vote.

 Oct 19, 2000